CROI 2027 Chair and Vice Chairs

 Annemarie M. Wensing, MD, PhD

-Dr Wensing is a leading clinical virologist at the University Medical Center Utrecht, head of the microbiology training program and lecturer at the Medical School.
+Dr Wensing is a leading clinical virologist at the University Medical Center Utrecht, head of the microbiology training program, and lecturer at the Medical School.
 She is a Honorary Professor of the University of the Witwatersrand in Johannesburg in South Africa.
 She consults on clinical management of HIV drug resistance for multiple HIV centers.
-She is advisor for the WHO HIV resistance network and chair of the international Panel that assesses HIV–1 Drug Resistance mutations (IAS–USA).
+She is advisor for the WHO HIV resistance network and chair of the international Panel that assesses HIV-1 Drug Resistance mutations (the IAS–USA Drug Resistance Mutations Group).
 She is principal investigator of various international studies and collaborations and steering committee member of the Ndlovu Research Consortium.
 She is a governing board member of the European AIDS Clinical Society (EACS) and Chair European HIV drug resistance surveillance program SPREAD.
 She is a member of the organizing committee of the international HIV Drug Resistance Workshop and an active member of serval guideline committees.
-Annemarie is (co–) principal investigator of international collaborative HIV cure projects such as the IciStem consortium (www.IciStem.org) and the post–mortem FIND study at WITS university.
+Annemarie is co-principal investigator of international collaborative HIV cure projects, such as the IciStem consortium (www.IciStem.org) and the post-mortem FIND study at WITS university.

-Research Focus: HIV cure, transmission and mechanisms of HIV drug-resistance, SARS-CoV-2 pathogenesis
+Research Focus: HIV cure, transmission and mechanisms of HIV drug-resistance, and SARS-CoV-2 pathogenesis

 Rotated Off the Program Committee